Tokio Marine Holdings, Inc.

 d.
 The Company shall establish reporting rules in the event of a violation of laws, regulations or internal rules within any of the Subsidiaries and Others and, in addition to usual reporting routes, set up hotlines (an internal whistle-blower system) to an internal and external organization and while keeping all directors and employees of the Group well informed as to the use of the system.

-(3) The Company shall establish the Group's basic policies for information security management and develop such systems.
+(3) The Company shall establish the Group's basic policies for information security management and implement such systems.

 3. System for risk management

-(1) The Company shall establish the Group's basic policies for risk management and maintain risk management systems.
+(1) The Company shall establish the Group's basic policies for risk management and implement risk management systems.

 a.
 The Company shall establish a department supervising risk management.